 Leaving home, Saturday

 Taking the bus to town at 3.55pm, switching to train 56 going from Stockholm to Narvik.
-Here I personally add ticket numbers and stuff like that, time, if I will meet anyone along the way joining the adventure.
+Here I personally add ticket numbers and things like that, time, if I will meet someone along the way joining the adventure.

 I’m jumping off in Gällivare, Sweden where I have 30 minutes to stretch my legs before my ﬁnal transfer.
 Reaching Ritsem early afternoon.
 We will do the last preparations and then ski over the lake following the snow mobile trail.
 Hope to pitch our tent at 8 pm at the latest close to the cabins at (coordinates)

 Going home, Wednesday

 Arriving early at the train station.
 Taking train 21 from place at 8:30am to place.
 Will be back home at the central station on Thursday around 2pm.